 Millennials are quite large and varying demographics.
 To understand their customer service needs, we should first address the few common factors tying the majority of this group together.

 Millennials are self-reliant.
 When faced with a challenge, they try to comprehend it themselves.
 Their primary response to a difficult situation is, “How can I fix this?”
 Unlike their predecessors, this generation does not require constant hand-holding through the user experience.
 This is why most brand websites that include comprehensive FAQ sections, troubleshooting guidelines, and even community forums are deemed as more millennial-friendly.

-Millennials are tech savvy.
+Millennials are tech-savvy.
 Millennials have grown up with the latest technologies.
-In fact, their influence is significant at shaping the current technology landscape.
+In fact, their influence is significant in shaping the current technology landscape.
 They are not afraid to put their knowledge to work in order to improve their lives.
 They want real-time responses.
 They want access to information.
 And they want it now.
 Their technological acumen opens them up to multiple avenues of customer service.
 Live chat options, SMS service, email service are all service mediums that this generation values, even more than actual conversations over calls.

 Millennials demand authenticity.
 They value relationships, even those that are purely consumer based.
 They don’t want a trained customer service agent reading off from a script.
 They want genuine, informal interaction with a person who sincerely wants to improve their user experience.

 Millennials are experimental.
 They want new experiences, but not at the cost of top-notch service.
 When they abide by a brand, it’s quite difficult to shake their loyalty.
 Just look at the iSheep crowd and their unwavering, almost stubborn dedication to Apple.
-However, this generation is also ready to experiment and accept novice brands / products with much less resistance than any other generation.
+However, this generation is also ready to experiment and accept novice brands/products with much less resistance than any other generation.

 How to strategize your CRM to target Millennials